MicrosoftDocs/win32/desktop-src/direct3d9/id3dxeffectcompiler--setliteral.md

-﻿---
+---
-Description: 'Toggles the literal status of a parameter.
-A literal parameter has a value that doesn''t change during the lifetime of an effect.' ms.assetid: '09ebf666-8a50-4604-abef-aed0d92a6d49'
+Description: Toggles the literal status of a parameter.
+A literal parameter has a value that doesnt change during the lifetime of an effect. ms.assetid: 09ebf666-8a50-4604-abef-aed0d92a6d49
-title: 'ID3DXEffectCompiler::SetLiteral method'
+title: ID3DXEffectCompilerSetLiteral method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXEffectCompiler::SetLiteral method